2023 Isaac Hunter Award

 Background

 The award is named for Isaac Hunter (1745-1823), who in 1769 opened a tavern near Crabtree Creek that became a popular stopping place for locals and visitors alike.
-In fact, Hunter's Tavern became so popular, the North Carolina General Assembly Capital Site Selection Commission required that the seat of state government be located within 10 miles of the tavern.
+Hunter's Tavern’s popularity led the North Carolina General Assembly Capital Site Selection Commission to locate the seat of state government within 10 miles of the tavern.

 Judging criteria